Androz2091/discord-giveaways/README.md

 });
 ```

--   **doNotDeleteMessage**: Whether the giveaway message shouldn't be deleted
+-   **doNotDeleteMessage**: whether the giveaway message shouldn't be deleted.

-⚠️ **Note**: When you use the delete function, the giveaway data and per default the message of the giveaway are deleted.
+⚠️ **Note**: when you use the delete function, the giveaway data and per default the message of the giveaway are deleted.
 You cannot restore a giveaway once you have deleted it!

 ### End a giveaway